 - When it’s healthy, it’s flexible, supple, and it glides.

-When it’s unhealthy, fascia is sticky, clumpy, tight, and flaky and forms restrictions, adhesions, and distortions (think: muscle knots).
+When it’s unhealthy, fascia is sticky, clumpy, tight, and flaky.
+It forms restrictions, adhesions, and distortions (think: muscle knots).

 What causes unhealthy fascia?